WebDevBooster/dozenal/README.md

 Perfect!
 With *dek* and *el* we have two words that have already been engineered to perfection.
 So, we can copy them as is.
 I don't know who has engineered those words, but they've done an excellent job.

+### Summary

+Every element of the dozenal system must *look, feel and sound* **AT LEAST AS GOOD OR BETTER** than their decimal counterpart.
+And if no such counterparts exist, the elements must *look, feel and sound* in a way that emphasizes the superiority of the dozenal system.

+### Dozenal Elements Checklist

+Compared to its decimal counterpart...

+- [ ] is the word element at least as short or shorter? (number of characters)
+- [ ] is it easy to pronounce? (both individually and combined with others?)
+- [ ] is it easy to understand without potential confusion with other numbers?
+- [ ] is it free from undesirable associations?
+- [ ] does it look at least as good or better?
+- [ ] does it feel at least as good or better?
+- [ ] does it sound at least as good or better?

 ---